-We all have a different story.
-Some of us have been overweight our whole lives, tried every diet in the book and are frustrated with our lives.
-Others have a medical condition that causes us to gain weight and makes it nearly impossible to lose weight.
-Some of us long to have families, but excess weight makes fertility a challenge.
-Yet for all of us, we have the power within to change our lives and start becoming the person we want to be.
-It’s never too late to go after our goals.
+You all have a different story.
+Some of you have been overweight your whole lives, tried every diet in the book and are frustrated with your lives.
+Others have a medical condition that causes you to gain weight and makes it nearly impossible to lose weight.
+Some of you desire to have families, but excess weight makes fertility a challenge.
+Yet all of you have the power to change your lives and become the person you want to be.
+It’s never too late to go after your goals.
 Losing weight is just the beginning.
-Stop Weighting, Start Doing is more than just information about bariatric surgery, it’s about becoming the person you want to be.
+Stop Weighting, Start Doing is more than just information about bariatric surgery, it’s about how to become the person you want to be.

 Our History Doesn’t Define Us

 Stop Weighting, Start Doing was born out of a need for myself.
 You see, as I started my bariatric journey, I looked for a resource online about someone who has been through the process and succeeded.
 I couldn’t find anything that fit the bill.
 Most were blogs that started right before or right after surgery.
 I wanted something that documents the process from start to finish.
 So I created it.

 Throughout this process, one of the things I learned was that our history doesn’t define us.
 I was the fat girl for so many years, and I was made to constantly feel like that made me a second-class citizen.
 When I went to a store for clothing, I could never find anything in my size, and if I would, I’d have to pay extra for the plus-sizes.
 If I went to a doctor for a simple cold, he would blame my weight for the cold instead of a virus.
 When I was in school, I was constantly reminded that I was unworthy of love because I was bigger than the other girls.
 I was made fun of for wearing a dress to a school dance because I was too “big” to be wearing a dress.